cbrown5/agentic-ai-fisheries/README.md

 Look at three models:
 VB parameter estimation - Testing.
 I have made a 'simple' and 'full' version.
-For now use the 'simple' version.
-If this works well enough, don't bother with the full version.
-Could do anotehr v
+For now using the 'simple' version.
+Could do another one where I attach FSA instructions to the prompt.
 Then re-run without code
 GLM of fish habitat.
 Done, mark Kimi K2 results